MrAmii/Matrix-CRT/README.md

 - navigate there by entering "The Command Palette" by pressing Ctrl+Shift+p and typing settings and selecting Preferences: User settings(JSON), then paste the following block in respecting the structures already present.

 #### You will be using this command often in the future, alternatively if  you click the drop down menu and press >
-*Most fonts should be Fira Code and can be changed by editing the fontFamily*
+*There are still aspects that do not have Fira Code font applied yet.
+The Editor and Terminal should, if not you may need to install [Fira Code](https://github.com/tonsky/FiraCode)*

-## Create glowing text effect
+## Create glowing text effect and final application of Fira Code

 - Navigate to the extension [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css)
 > **WARNING** Read the description and warnings of <u>Costume CSS and JS Loader</u> extension, use at your own risk.